Make the Most of Your Money: Invest Your HSA Funds

 Many HSA providers require minimum account balances to invest HSA funds (thought that isn’t the case here at Lively).
 If your HSA provider does have an account minimum, it is important to be aware of this fact and the dollar minimum.

 If you are sure you will always have an account balance above the minimum, then you can proceed with investing without issues.
-If you currently don't have enough to meet the minimum, or you're concerned about dipping below that - find a provider with a lower investment threshold (or none at all).
+If you currently don't have enough to meet the minimum, or you're concerned about dipping below that - find a provider with a lower investment threshold.

 Many HSAs have pre-selected mutual funds or investing limitations, so do your due diligence before you get started.